amosavian/FileProvider/README.md

 This library provides implementaion of WebDav, Dropbox, OneDrive and SMB2 (incomplete) and local files.

-All functions are async calls and it wont block your main thread.
+All functions do async calls and it wont block your main thread.

 ## Features

-- [x] **LocalFileProvider** a wrapper around `FileManager` with some additions like searching and reading a portion of file.
+- [x] **LocalFileProvider** a wrapper around `FileManager` with some additions like builtin coordinating, searching and reading a portion of file.
-- [x] **CloudFileProvider** A wrapper around app's ubiquitous container to iCloud Drive in iOS 8+ API.
+- [x] **CloudFileProvider** A wrapper around app's ubiquitous container API of iCloud Drive.
-- [x] **WebDAVFileProvider** WebDAV protocol is defacto file transmission standard, replaced FTP.
+- [x] **WebDAVFileProvider** WebDAV protocol is defacto file transmission standard, used by many cloud services like Yandex.
 - [x] **DropboxFileProvider** A wrapper around Dropbox Web API.
     * For now it has limitation in uploading files up to 150MB.
 - [x] **OneDriveFileProvider** A wrapper around OneDrive REST API, works with `onedrive.com` and compatible (business) servers.